Department Chair: MAJ Steven Beard

 The Department of Military Science conducts the Army Reserve Officers Training Corps (ROTC) program to prepare men and women to serve as Second Lieutenants in the United States Army, United States Army Reserve, and the National Guard.
 Upon completion of a bachelor or graduate degree and completion of the ROTC program students earn a commission as an Army Officer.
-Graduates serve in one of 18 basic career fields including Infantry, Aviation, Military Intelligence, Signal and Nursing to name a few.
-Army ROTC accepts students from all majors on CBS/SJU.
+Graduates serve in one of 18 basic career fields such as Infantry, Aviation, Military Intelligence, Signal and Nursing.
+Army ROTC accepts students from all majors at CBS and SJU.

 The Army ROTC develops leadership skills.
 The core coursework includes 18 to 28 credits in topics such as the art and science of leadership, The Army values, problem-solving skills, responsibility, basic military skills, military history, physical training, and adventure training.
 Students register and earn academic credit for Army ROTC courses in the same manner as other elective courses.

-Three basic programs are available in the Department of Military Science for students to earn a commission as a Second Lieutenant in the United States Army.
+Three scholarship opportunities are available in the Department of Military Science for students to earn a commission as a Second Lieutenant in the United States Army.

-Two-Year Program-The two-year program enable eligible students to contract in the advanced course at the time they are academic juniors or seniors, or graduate students with four semesters remaining before graduation.
+Two-Year Scholarship Program-The two-year program enable eligible students to contract in the advanced course at the time they are academic juniors or seniors with four semesters remaining before graduation.
 Eligible students are those with one or more of the following:

 - Prior service in the military.